Arclight (comics): Fictional character biography

 Deciding they are long overdue for vengeance in the name of the Morlocks their predecessors killed, Magneto hunts down and kills these clones, including Arclight.
 After tracking a group of remaining clones that have yet to be activated, Magneto decides instead to alter their personalities to obey his own commands in the future.
-Magneto later unleashes his loyal Marauder clones against the international intelligence agency S.H.I.E.L.D., using them as a distraction while he destroys much of the organization's collected data on mutants.
+Magneto later unleashes his loyal Marauder clones against S.H.I.E.L.D., using them as a distraction while he destroys much of the organization's collected data on mutants.
 Magneto and his Marauders then retreat and go separate ways.
 Eventually, Mister Sinister forms a new team of Marauders.

 The Marauders later reform with Scalphunter, Arclight, Harpoon, Blockbuster, Vertigo, and Malice.
 The X-Men confronts this group, accusing them of committing a second Morlock Massacre.
-The Marauders deny this charge, but the X-Man Chamber burns them alive with his psionic flame.
-As he burns, Harpoon impales Chamber in the back, killing the young mutant.
+The Marauders deny this charge, but the X-Man Chamber burns them alive with his psionic flames.
+As he burns, Harpoon impales Chamber in the back, killing him.
 The Marauders are later seen again without injury, indicating they were once again cloned by Sinister.

 In the 2019 event Dawn of X, a new mutant community is formed under the direction of former enemies Charles Xavier and Magneto.
-The new community takes up residence on the living island Krakoa, providing sanctuary and amnesty for mutants (and only mutants).
+The new community takes up residence on the living island Krakoa, providing sanctuary and amnesty for mutants.
 Scalphunter joins the community and Mister Sinister is invited to serve in its governing body, the Quiet Council.
 Arclight and the other original Marauders (with the exception of Sabretooth) decide to shun the offer of amnesty.
 Arclight and her other old teammates take refuge in the Essex State Home for Foundlings, an orphanage formerly owned by Sinister where he secretly kept a lab and clone banks.

 Powers and abilities

 Arclight can generate seismic force from her hands, causing short-range shock waves and tremors in the immediate area.
 In some comics, a flash of light accompanies her powers.
 She has developed a fighting style where she releases a shockwave simultaneously while throwing her fist, creating a shattering punch effect.
 Along with this, her mutant X-gene grants her superhuman strength, stamina, and resistance to injury.
 Her extensive strength training has made her even stronger and more formidable.
 Arclight has military training in jungle survival, hand-to-hand combat, and various firearms and explosives.

-Arclight has died in action but been repeatedly resurrected by Mister Sinister's cloning techniques.
+Arclight has died in action, but been repeatedly resurrected by Mister Sinister's cloning techniques.
 This process seems to involve a full transfer of personality and memories, effectively keeping Arclight as the same person, though now with programming that prevents her from betraying Mister Sinister.